dongle-the-gadget/W11ISOPatcher/README.md

 Then, choose the original ISO file, the working folder, and the final ISO path and choose Next.

+**WARNING:** The final ISO file must not be in the working directory, otherwise the file will get deleted during cleanup.

 Finally, wait for the patcher to finish its work.

 **WARNING:** During the patching process **DO NOT** open or modify the working directory, this may disrupt the process.